-All photos in this blog were taken by Martin Cloix unless specified in the caption.
-If you want to see more from Martin, check out his Instagram channel: @the_blue_martin
+All photos in this blog were taken by Martin Cloix (The Blue Martin) unless specified in the caption.
+If you want to see more from Martin, including French content, check out his Facebook, Instagram and Youtube channels.

 Want a second opinion?
 Read a detailed description of a coral identification dive from previous volunteer Fiona Westheim.